Caring for our community in a new home: End-of-life care for refugee communities

 We are particularly interested in a qualitative project that fits within the scope of the mixed-methods approach of this research.
 The project is linked to a larger Australian National Health and Medical Research Council funded Ideas Grant, 'Creating Health in a New Home', a transformative approach to building evidence for refugee health across generations.

-The PhD candidate will work collaboratively with a team of investigators, postdoctoral fellows and other PhD students, with principal supervision from Professor Angela Dawson.
+The PhD candidate will work collaboratively with a team of investigators, postdoctoral fellows and other PhD students, with supervision from Professor Angela Dawson and others.
 The research involves strong engagement with community and health services stakeholders.
 The successful applicant will be based within a rich research culture within the Faculty of Health, UTS Sydney and collaborate with partners in health services and community organisations.

 - Eligibility for enrolment in a Doctor of Philosophy at UTS